zama-ai/concrete-ml/use_case_examples/tfhers_interoperability/README.md

 **On the developer side**:

-- Training the decesion tree model on  clear data
+- Training the decision tree model on  clear data
 - Compile the model to an FHE circuit using the TFHE-rs ciphertext format
 - Deploy the model using Concrete ML APIs, to know more about it please refer: [Client-Server Guide](../../docs/guides/client_server.md) and the [Client-Server Notebook](../../docs/advanced_examples/ClientServer.ipynb)